-- 12.32 Proposals for a new dual carriageway link road the Preston Western Distributor Road and a new Junction 2 on the M55 west of Broughton were included in the Central Lancashire Highways and Transport Masterplan, which was adopted in March 2013.
-The new Distributor Road will be in Preston, but it will improve access to and from south Fylde. - 12.33 The new Preston Western Distributor Road will connect the M55 near Bartle in the north to the A583 / A584 junction at Clifton in the south.
+- 11.32 Proposals for a new dual carriageway link road the Preston Western Distributor Road and a new Junction 2 on the M55 west of Broughton were included in the Central Lancashire Highways and Transport Masterplan, which was adopted in March 2013.
+The new Distributor Road will largely be in Preston, but it will improve access to and from south Fylde. - 11.33 The new Preston Western Distributor Road will connect the M55 near Bartle in the north to the A583 / Riversway junction at Clifton in the south.
 The new Junction 2 on the M55 will be located wholly within the boundary of Preston City Council.
 The new Preston Western Distributor Road, together with a new railway station at Cottam Parkway, will greatly improve access to the Enterprise Zone at Warton, which is currently poorly linked to the strategic highway network.
-In addition, the new Distributor Road will support new housing development in north west Preston and ease existing congestion on the local highway network and on the motorway at the Broughton junction (M55 Junction 1) with the M6 (Junction 32). - 12.34 Fylde Council supports these proposals and will work with LCC to ensure these major schemes facilitate improvements to the road network.
-The proposed timetable suggests that the East-West Link Road through the new housing development in north-west Preston will open by Spring 2017.
-Work will begin in 2017 on the Preston Western Distributor Road and the Cottam Link Road and both roads will open in 2019.
+In addition, the new Distributor Road will support new housing development in north west Preston and ease existing congestion on the local highway network and on the motorway at the Broughton junction (M55 Junction 1) with the M6 (Junction 32). - 11.34 Fylde Council supports these proposals and will work with LCC to ensure these major schemes facilitate improvements to the road network.
+The proposed timetable suggests that the East-West Link Road through the new housing development in north-west Preston, the Preston Western Distributor Road and the Cottam Link Road will open in 2022.
 The Preston, South Ribble and Lancashire City Deal is key to the delivery of the Preston Western Distributor Road.